anhol0/vfido2/README.md

 ```

 Debug builds also produce `build/vauth-agent-debug`.
 Run it as the desktop user
-to register once with the daemon, answer presence prompts, and print the
+to register once with the daemon, answer presence and password prompts, and
-targeted interaction-state signals that a future Slint UI will consume.
+print the targeted interaction-state signals that a future Slint UI will
+consume.
+Passwords are submitted through a bounded one-shot Unix pipe rather
+than as D-Bus string values.

 ## Provision database security objects